-Best Places To Advertise Social Impact Fundraising Job Openings
+Best Job Boards To Advertise Social Impact Fundraising Job Openings

 When it comes to recruiting fundraising professionals, the AFP (American Fundraising Professionals) is the place to go.
 Post your roles on the AFP job Board.

 Idealist.org is undoubtedly another fine place to post and recruit for professional fundraising positions.